sophieforceno/synonym-web/README.md

 Self-hosted web-based thesaurus and dictionary written in Python 3.4.3.
 I write fiction in my free time.
 I wanted an easy to access and ad-free thesaurus, and so synonym-web was born.

-Depends on thesaurus (https://github.com/Manwholikespie/thesaurus), PyDictionary, and flask
+Depends on thesaurus (https://github.com/Manwholikespie/thesaurus), PyDictionary, flask, and CherryPy (see requirements.txt)

 ## Installation:
     git clone https://github.com/andyforceno/synonym-web.git